Oka-1 manifolds: Introduction

 The study of holomorphic curves is a perennial subject in complex and algebraic geometry.
 In this paper, we introduce and investigate a new class of complex manifolds characterized by the property that they admit plenty of holomorphic curves parameterized by any open Riemann surface.
 Here is the precise definition of this class of manifolds.

-\begin{definition} A connected complex manifold $X$ with a Riemannian distance function $\dist_X$ is an {\em Oka-1 manifold} if for any open Riemann surface $R$, Runge compact set $K$ in $R$, discrete sequence $a_i \in R$ without repetitions, continuous map $f:R\to X$ which is holomorphic on a neighbourhood of $K\cup \bigcup_i\{a_i\}$, number $\epsilon>0$, and integers $k_i\in\N=\{1,2,\ldots\}$ there is a holomorphic map $F:R\to X$ which is homotopic to $f$ and satisfies \begin{enumerate} \item $\sup_{p\in K} \dist_X(F(p),f(p)) < \epsilon$ and \item $F$ agrees with $f$ to order $k_i$ in the point $a_i$ for every $i$. \end{enumerate} If condition (1) can be satisfied then $X$ has the Oka-1 property with approximation.
-If in addition condition (2) holds with $k_i=1$ then $X$ has the Oka-1 property with approximation and interpolation.
+\begin{definition} A connected complex manifold $X$ is an {\em Oka-1 manifold} if for any open Riemann surface $R$, compact Runge set $K$ in $R$, discrete sequence $a_i \in R$ without repetitions, continuous map $f:R\to X$ which is holomorphic on a neighbourhood of $K\cup \, \bigcup_i\{a_i\}$, number $\epsilon>0$, and integers $k_i\in\N=\{1,2,\ldots\}$ there is a holomorphic map $F:R\to X$ which is homotopic to $f$ and satisfies \begin{enumerate} \item $\sup_{p\in K} \dist_X(F(p),f(p)) < \epsilon$, and \item $F$ agrees with $f$ to order $k_i$ in the point $a_i$ for every $i$. \end{enumerate} If condition (1) can be satisfied then $X$ has the Oka-1 property with approximation.
 A complex manifold $X$ is Oka-1 if every component of $X$ is such. \end{definition}

-Recall that a compact set $K$ in a Riemann surface $R$ is said to be Runge if $R\setminus K$ does not have any relatively compact connected component.
+Here, $\dist_X$ is a distance function on $X$ inducing its manifold topology.
+Since the approximation condition (1) takes place on a compact subset, being Oka-1 is independent of the choice of $\dist_X$.
+Recall that a compact set $K$ in a connected Riemann surface $R$ is said to be Runge if the complement $R\setminus K$ has no relatively compact connected components.

-The definition of an Oka-1 manifold is motivated by classical results for holomorphic functions on open Riemann surfaces due to Runge \cite{Runge1885}, Weierstrass \cite{Weierstrass1876}, Behnke and Stein \cite{BehnkeStein1949}, and Florack \cite{Florack1948}.
-The term is inspired by the notion of an Oka manifold, which developed from the Oka--Grauert theory.
-A complex manifold $X$ is an Oka manifold if it satisfies the approximation and interpolation conditions, analogous to those in Definition \ref{def:Oka1}, for maps $S\to X$ from any Stein manifold $S$.
+The definition of an Oka-1 manifold is inspired by the notion of an Oka manifold, which developed naturally from the Oka--Grauert--Gromov theory.
+A complex manifold $X$ is an Oka manifold if it satisfies the natural approximation and interpolation conditions for maps $S\to X$ from Stein manifolds $S$ of arbitrary dimension.
 (See \cite[Chapter 5]{Forstneric2017E} and \cite{Forstneric2023Indag,ForstnericLarusson2011}.)
-Thus, every Oka manifold is also an Oka-1 manifold.
-The converse fails in general.
+Thus, every Oka manifold is also an Oka-1 manifold but the converse fails.
 For example, there is a discrete set $A\subset\C^2$ whose complement is not dominable by $\C^2$ (see \cite{RosayRudin1988} or \cite[Sect.\ 4.7]{Forstneric2017E}), hence it fails to be Oka, but it is Oka-1 by a general position argument (see Corollary \ref{cor:thin}).
+The classical results for holomorphic functions on open Riemann surfaces due to Runge \cite{Runge1885}, Weierstrass \cite{Weierstrass1876}, Behnke and Stein \cite{BehnkeStein1949}, and Florack \cite{Florack1948} show that $\C^n$ is an Oka-1 manifold for every $n\in \N$.
+The Cartesian product of Oka-1 manifolds is obviously Oka-1.

 In this paper, we investigate the class of Oka-1 manifolds by combining techniques from complex analysis and complex and algebraic geometry.